lukso-network/network-genesis-deposit-contract/README.md

 # LUKSO Genesis Deposit Contract

+**To use this smart contract go to <https://deposit.mainnet.lukso.network>**

 This document represents the specification for the LUKSO genesis deposit contract.
-Modified from [ETH2 Deposit Contract](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/deposit-contract.md).
+Inspired by the [ETH2 Deposit Contract](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/deposit-contract.md).

 ## Constants